-In Bible we can find out different types of temptation:
+In Bible, we can find out different types of temptation:

 - momentary disturbance

 Without temptations and tribulations, we cannot be saved.
-But let us not be troubled nor weaken in faith, for now, the devil makes war on men more fiercely than before because he sees that he has little time.
+But let us not be troubled nor weakened in faith, for now, the devil makes war on men more fiercely than before because he sees that he has little time.

 The directions from which we are assailed are the most diverse.
-We endure temptations from our corrupt nature.
-Full of weaknesses, where natural needs open the door to passions of all kinds.
+We endure temptations from our corrupt nature—full of weaknesses, where natural needs open the door to passions of all kinds.

 The fact is that temptations never cease to come upon us.
-The encounter with temptation is at the same time a confrontation with the self.
+The encounter with temptation is, at the same time, a confrontation with the self.
 It is here that we learn about our limits and fragility, here that our illusions are shattered.
 This is where we gain an essential understanding of humility, the fundamental Christian virtue on the foundation of which all others grow.

 How to fast Bible verse.
 What did Jesus say about fasting?

-Jesus fasted and prayed
+Jesus fasted and prayed.

 Overcome temptation Bible.

-- greed of the belly
+- greed on the belly

 - love of silver

 Vice can be removed by a strong determination of the will to stop sinning, aided by God’s sanctifying grace.
-The causes that have led to sin taking root must be removed so that nothing that could revive sin will tempt man.
+The causes that have led to sin taking root must be removed so that nothing that could revive evil will tempt man.